Books for Bulb Planting!

 “Spending a beautiful autumn day planting all these bulbs is always tremendously exciting because you can tell yourself that they are all little gifts that will open by themselves next spring, revealing a succession of spring flowers in little groups all over the garden.” —Jacqueline van der Kloet, Growing Bulbs in the Natural Garden

-- Techniques for layering bulbs in smaller spaces such as containers, balconies, green roofs, and wall-side borders
+- Techniques for layering bulbs in smaller spaces

-- Perennial partner plants for a standout, integrated garden in constant bloom
+- Companion plants for constant bloom

 Jacqueline van der Kloet’s 4 Favorite Tools for Planting Bulbs